srikresna/srikresna/README.md

 ## 💫 About Me:
-I'm currently learning about Machine Learning, Data Science, and Java
+I'm currently learning about Machine Learning, Data Science, Java and Kotlin

 ## 🌐 Socials: